Sport in Portugal: Futsal

 Portugal national futsal team is one of the strongest teams in the world.
 The team now is ranked 5 of world ranking and having won 1 UEFA Futsal Euro in 2018.

 The Portuguese futsal league is divided into divisions.
 The top teams play in the 1a Divisão.
 In each division, a team plays all other teams twice, once at home and once away, and 1a Divisão the final phase is played under the playoff system.

 The Portuguese league teams compete in Europe under UEFA, most notably in the UEFA Futsal Cup.
 The teams also compete in a domestic cup competition each year, called the Portuguese Cup.
 The winners of the 1a Divisão play the winners of the Portuguese Cup in the Portuguese SuperCup.

 Ricardinho, is also one of the best futsal players of all time getting the title of "Best Futsal Player in the World" for 4 times.

 Roller hockey

 Portugal has a successful roller hockey team, with 15 World titles and 20 European titles, making it the country with the most wins in both competitions.
 The most successful Portuguese roller hockey teams in international competitions (in terms of overall titles) are Porto, Benfica (7), Sporting CP and Óquei de Barcelos (6).

-American football

-American football is played in a national league since 2009, initially with five teams.
-Between 2013 and 2016, the Liga Portuguesa de Futebol Americano was split in two conferences, north and south.
-The eighth edition, in 2016, had ten teams.
-Lisboa Devils are the defending champions.
-Lisboa Navigators are the most successful team with six titles.